What’s Hot And What’s Not in the 2019 Dodge Lineup

 With 89,470 units sold in the U.S. during 2017, the intermediate crossover takes the second spot among the best-selling Dodge vehicles.
 This figure, however optimistic looking it may be at first glance, is actually rather worrying for FCA since the Journey’s sales have taken a sharp decline from 2015 and 2016 when the mid-sizer managed to find more than 105,000 new owners.
 In the most competitive segment of the second half of the 2010s where innovation means almost everything, a vehicle dating from late 2008 isn’t exactly doing itself any favors.
 What’s more, Dodge hasn’t even given it a mild facelift in years, and MY 2019 isn’t about to bring any changes either.
 The next-gen Journey should arrive sometime during 2020, and it’ll be underpinned by the Alfa Romeo Stelvio’s Giorgio platform.
 Until then, we’ll have to make do with what we’ve got.

-Most of the Dodge Durango lineup is being powered by a 3.6L Pentastar V6 mill that churns out 295 horsepower and 260 lb-ft of torque.
+Most of the Dodge Durango lineup is being powered by a 3.6L Pentastar V6 mill that churns out 295 horsepower and 260 pound-feet of torque.
 A substantially more powerful 5.7L Hemi V8 mill is standard with the R/T trim and optional with the two Citadel trims.
-It generates as much as 360 hp and 390 lb-ft of torque and comes with a revised 8-speed automatic transmission.
-Finally, the above-mentioned and singular shining beacon in the lineup – the Dodge Durango SRT – sports the largest of the lot 6.4L Hemi V8 engine which, at its peak, makes as much as 475 hp and 470 lb-ft of torque.
+It generates as much as 360 hp and 390 lb-ft of twist and comes with a revised 8-speed automatic.
+Finally, the above-mentioned and singular shining beacon in the lineup – the Dodge Durango SRT – sports the largest of the lot 6.4L Hemi V8 engine which, at its peak, makes as much as 475 hp and 470 pound-feet.
 This setup allows it to hit 60 mph from a standstill in just 4.7 seconds which is quite a neat feat for a vehicle that weighs the whole 5,369 pounds.
 Moreover, fit the SRT Durango with an optional $995 towing package, and it can pull up to 8,700 pounds.
 In contrast, the V6 models can tow “only” 6,200 pounds, wheres the other V8 maxes out at 7,400 pounds.

 The best-selling of all Dodge models has been riding on the same platform since 2008.
 Despite that, FCA managed to market more than 125,000 units of the minivan in the U.S. for two consecutive years in 2016 and 2017.
 This shows that Dodge’s bread and butter vehicle isn’t going anywhere despite the fact that rumors about its discontinuation have been circling around for years now.
-The 2019 Dodge Grand Caravan will carry on where its predecessor had left off and shouldn’t offer any spectacular upgrades.
+At least not in 2019.
+2020, on the other hand, is a different matter entirely and we’ll likely welcome it without the Grand Caravan in stock for the first time since its introduction in late 1983.
+The Dodge Grand Caravan for MY 2019, though, will carry on where its predecessor had left off and shouldn’t offer any spectacular upgrades.
 However, U.S. production is about to be postponed in order for the automaker to address the arisen safety issues.
 New safety regulations require Dodge to update the Grand Caravan’s side curtain airbag in order for it to remain inflated for a longer period of time and to achieve greater window coverage.

 After the initial couple of years or so, Dodge decided to simplify things and switch to a single engine offering.
-The engine in question is, of course, the Pentastar 3.6L V6, which generates 283 horsepower and 260 lb-ft of torque.
+The engine in question is, of course, the Pentastar 3.6L V6, which generates 283 horsepower and 260 pound-feet of rotational force.
 Tied to a six-speed automatic transmission, the Grand Caravan manages to return 17 mpg in the city and 25 mpg on the highway.
 Figures that were solid once upon a time, but can’t really compete in a world in which we have the Chrysler Pacifica minivan.
-The next-gen Grand Caravan will either have to adopt the Pacifica’s way or disappear from the market altogether which leaves the FCA with an important decision to make.
-The 2.8L VM Motori 4-cylinder diesel FCA has been offering in the Philippines market or another similar option might be an alternative, but a highly unlikely one at that.
+The next-gen Grand Caravan would either have to adopt the Pacifica’s way or disappear from the market altogether which left the FCA with an important decision to make.
+They apparently decided to retire the iconic minivan beyond MY 2020, so there’s that.
+We can only hope the iconic nameplate will make a comeback when the minivan market gets healthy again.
+If it gets healthy, that is.
+In a modern crossover age, minivans are even more so a niche than they ever were.